 I’ve done a blog post about redecorating my lounge where I briefly touched on this but getting rid of the black lounge and bedroom furniture that I hated was so therapeutic.
 Getting a dining table made me happy and redecorating the house completely my own way really helped me.
 My lounge looks a bit different now with the beach prints above the TV and the dining table gone as I have a pretty cool and style-savvy flatmate.

 It took me months to slowly change and declutter but I felt so much better afterwards.
 I’m still in the process of doing it.
-It’s not a one-time thing but it felt like I was gaining more control of my life and detaching myself from the past every time I did it.

 You also don’t have to completely change your furniture and home decor.
 Sometimes a simple bouquet of flowers, candle or room diffuser helps wonders too.

 5. Baths and massages